-25. The petitioner has claimed the depreciation on the capital expenditure in accordance with above principles.
-In the calculation, depreciation has been worked out on the capital cost as per para above and the rates as prescribed in the Commission's notification dated 26.03.2001.
-For working out cumulative depreciation the depreciation as per last tariff setting has been considered by the petitioner in its claim.
+18. The petitioner has claimed the depreciation on the capital expenditure in accordance with above principles.
+In the calculation, depreciation has been worked out on the capital cost as per para 9 above and the rates as prescribed in the Commission's notification dated 26.03.2001.
+For working out cumulative depreciation the depreciation as per last tariff setting has been considered.

-26. It is noted that repayment of the entire notional loan considered for tariff calculation is over in the year 2002-03.
-Therefore, depreciation for the year 2003-04 is to be calculated by spreading the same over the balance useful life of the assets.
-The elements of the Transmission System were declared under commercial operation as indicated below:
+19. It is noted that repayment of the entire notional loan considered for tariff calculation is over in the year 2001-02.
+Therefore, depreciation for the years 2002-03 and 2003-04 is to be calculated by spreading the same over the balance useful life of the assets.
+The elements of the Transmission System were declared under commercial operation on 1.12.1990.
+Therefore, these assets were in operation for a period of about 10 years as on 1.4.2001.
+The weighted average useful life of these assets is 31 years.
+Therefore, the balance useful life of the assets is 21 years as on 1.4.2001.